 The mildest stage of gum disease is called gingivitis.
 It may cause the gums to look red or swollen and bleed easily, but it usually does not cause pain.
 When detected in its early stages, gingivitis can be reversed with professional attention and good oral hygiene habits.

-Left untreated, gingivitis progresses to periodontitis.
+It is extremely important to catch gum disease early and treat it thoroughly.
+If ignored, gingivitis progresses to periodontitis.
 At this stage, the plaque spreads below the gum line.
-The bacteria in the plaque produces toxins, which irritate the gums and stimulate the body’s inflammatory response.
-This destroys the tissue and bone supporting the teeth.
+The bacteria in the plaque produce toxins, which irritate the gums and stimulate the body’s inflammatory response.
+This destroys tissue and the bone supporting the teeth.
 The gums pull away from the teeth, forming pockets where bacteria like to build up.
-Advanced cases of periodontitis cause the bone anchoring the teeth to waste away, causing teeth to loosen and eventually fall out or require extraction.
+Advanced cases of periodontitis cause the bone anchoring the teeth to waste away, in turn loosening the teeth and eventually making them fall out or require extraction.

 Dr. Añonuevo checks for signs of gum disease during every exam.
 In addition to visually assessing the mouth, he may take X-rays to get a closer look at the structures supporting the teeth.
 He may also chart the depths of any pockets between the gum tissue and teeth.